MVX Interpreters

 When to Use Native Interpreter

-Use interpreter: "native"
+Use interpreter: "native" for commands that:

 - Execute external tools (

-, etc.) - Use complex shell features (pipes, redirects, loops)
+go,mvn,npm, etc.) - Use complex shell features (pipes, redirects, loops)

 - Require system-specific functionality